ganeshutah/Jove/For_CS3100_Fall2020/README.md

    - 6:9/10
      - Run the Notebooks within 5_NFA2DFA/

+* Week-4 Outcomes: Understand what regular expressions are, and how they can be converted into NFA, and back to RE.
+They understand all the algorithmic details, solving interesting real-world problems using regular expressions, including error-correcting finite-state machines, and the encoding of the Postage Stamp Problem (also known as the Coin Problem).

    - 7:9/15
      - Run the Notebooks within 6_RE/
      - Quiz-4 given; due 9/18 11:59pm, covers L7,8